Sinocentrism: Sri Lanka

 The last Sri Lankan kingdom, the Kingdom of Kandy (1469–1815), did not establish any significant relationships with imperial China.
 However, the preceding Kotte kingdom (1412–1597) had significant interactions with Ming China.
 Parakramabahu VI of Kotte, the founder of Kotte, established a significant alliance with Ming China during his reign, resulting in noteworthy political and economic consequences for the region.
 This alliance led to the removal of Vira Alakesvara of Gampola from the throne in favor of Parakramabahu VI, with documented details found in Chinese records.

 Historical accounts reveal that Parakramabahu VI's legitimacy was fortified through a selection process at the Ming court.
 He was nominated by the Yongle Ming emperor and subsequently installed into power by Admiral Zheng He.
 This transition was ensured by the commanding presence of Zheng He's formidable fleet.
 This collaboration marked the beginning of an era characterized by increased economic interaction between the Ming dynasty and the Kotte kingdom.
-In order to strengthen these relations, Parakramabahu VI initiated several diplomatic missions, totaling at least five, to China.
+To strengthen these relations, Parakramabahu VI initiated several diplomatic missions, totaling at least five, to China.
 These missions aimed to affirm the cessation of sea piracy within the Sea of Kotte.

 A notable legacy of Parakramabahu VI's reign is attributed to Admiral Zheng He, who made a lasting impact on Sri Lanka.
 This is exemplified by the installation of the Galle Trilingual inscription, serving as an artifact that attests to the interactions between the two nations during this historical period.

 Sri Lanka, like Japan, was considered yuanyi (remote foreigners; 遠夷) in jueyu (remote territories; 絕域) under the Imperial Chinese Tributary System.

 Europe

 One of the most historically well-known official encounter between Sinocentric attitudes and Europeans was the Macartney Embassy of 1792–93, which sought to establish a permanent British presence in Peking and establish official trade relations.
 The rejection of the Chinese Emperor to the British overtures and the British refusal to kowtow to the Emperor has passed into legend in British and Chinese folklore.
 In response to the British request to recognise Macartney as official ambassador, the Emperor wrote:

-The Celestial Empire, ruling all within the four seas, simply concentrates on carrying out the affairs of Government properly ...
-We have never valued ingenious articles, nor do we have the slightest need of your country's manufactures, therefore O King, as regards to your request to send someone to remain at the capital, which it is not in harmony with the regulations of the Celestial Empire – we also feel very much that it is of no advantage to your country.
+Swaying the wide world, I have but one aim in view, namely, to maintain a perfect governance and to fulfil the duties of the State ...
+I set no value on objects strange or ingenious, and have no use for your country's manufactures.
+This then is my answer to your request to appoint a representative at my Court, a request contrary to our dynastic usage, which could only result in inconvenience to yourself.